Jambo51/GBA-Pokemon-Engine/README.md

 # GBA-Pokemon-Engine
 Source code for Jambo51's Open Source GBA Pokémon Game Engine

+# Please Note - this engine is no longer being developed as a result of Nintendo's copyright takedowns on varying hacks and Pokémon fan projects.
+I apologise for this unfortunate end to the project, but please feel free to adapt any of this code for your own projects.

 This engine is being developed in my spare time by myself and only myself.
 As a result, progress has been slow.
 Being open source, anyone is, of course, welcome to contribute to the engine, and I will attempt to assist in understanding the code where possible.
 It is assumed at this stage that you know how to run a GBA ROM